sdrdis/iarpa/README.md

 ![Images generated](https://github.com/sdrdis/iarpa_contest_submission/raw/master/doc_images/height_maps_1.png)

-As you can see, there are a lot of undefined areas (depicted in gray).
+As you can see, there are a lot of undefined areas (depicted in gray in the height map, red in the color map).
 These areas are low confidence values that are by default removed.
 You can change this behavior by changing the `relative_consensus` parameter in the `params.py` file.
 You can also remove all post-processing (including the removal of low confidence values) by setting `height_map_post_process_enabled` to `false`.